senasengul8/angular_learn/README.md

 # angular_learn
+Q2)

-Create Angular Project:
+1-Create Angular Project:
 ng new AngularApp

-Create User Form Component:
+2-Create User Form Component:
 ng generate component user-form

-Create User Entity:
+3-Create User Entity:

 export class User {
   name: string;
   lastName: string;
   birthDate: Date;
-  // Add other properties as needed
 }
-In the user-form component, implement the logic to handle the form submission using Angular's HttpClient.
+4-In the user-form component, implement the logic to handle the form submission using Angular's HttpClient.
 Send a POST request to your .NET Core Web API's endpoint.
-Configure DbContext:
+5-Configure DbContext:
 In the DbContext class (e.g., AppDbContext), define a DbSet<User> property to represent the Users table.
-Migrate User Entity:
+6-Migrate User Entity:
 dotnet ef migrations add InitialCreate dotnet ef database update

-Create a TestController with an HttpPost method named SaveUser that receives a User object.
+7-Create a TestController with an HttpPost method named SaveUser that receives a User object.

-Save User Entity to Database:
+8-Save User Entity to Database:
 In the SaveUser method, use the DbContext to add the received User object and save changes to the database.

 Q1)